rgyoung6/DBTCShinyTutorial/README.md

 Finally, the Shiny applicaiton uses <a id="buttons"></a>, for example the Dada function 'Data Location'.
 Once clicked these buttons will do one of two things.

   1. The buttons will bring up a dialog window (referred to as an 'Open' dialog in iOS or an 'Open File' dialog in Windows and a 'File Picker' dialog in Linux and referred throughout this tutorial as an 'open file dialog window').
 These dialog windows are sometimes opened behind the RShiny DBTCShiny dashboard window.
 Clicking the R source (R terminal window or Posit/R Studio application) will bring up the dialog window for use.
   2. In some cases (such as launching DBTCShiny using a terminal window in iOS or Linux or running the R exeuctable in Windows) the file selection will appear in the terminal or exeuctable window where DBTCShiny was initially launched.
-This input will beed to be entered by typing the path manually.
+This input will need to be entered by typing the path manually.

 To avoid the second situation it is best to run the DBTCShiny through [Posit](https://posit.co/download/rstudio-desktop/).